Skip to Main Content Skip to Main Site Navigation Skip To Section Navigation Skip to Footer

 Past Projects

 The Sustainability Committee has been committed to bringing sustainable initatives to the CSI campus and community for over twenty years.
-Take a look at some of our highlighted projects from the past or take a look at our current projects at the link below.
+Take a look at some of our highlighted projects from the past or take a look at our current projects.

 Have a idea for a sustainable project or want to volunteer?